-Increase politician's awareness of weeds.
+Increase politicians awareness of weeds.

-- Write to politicians at every opportunity drawing attention to the importance of weeds and their impact on the community. - Encourage interested groups in the community to lobby politicians about weeds issues and provide background material for their use in doing so. - Invite politicians to Council meetings and to any other Council activities such as field days, community meetings etc. - Foster an interest in weeds in the local and rural press and news media. - Generate an interest in weeds by means of press releases in relation to any relevant noxious weed matter, such a scientific advances, research, new control initiatives, Council activities, and such like. - Invite media representatives to any newsworthy noxious weeds events. - Provide photo opportunities for media representatives of Council noxious weed control activities. - Encourage the reporting of "good news" stories such as successful noxious weed control programs, either by Council or others. - Always make Council staff available for interview or comment on noxious weed control matters. - Investigate the placing of annual advertisements in the local press reminding occupiers of their noxious weed control obligations.
-Encourage accompanying editorial comment or stories on noxious weeds. - Publicise weed matters within the Council's community. - Ensure that the importance of weeds is emphasised in all Council publications. - Continue and enhance the practice of having constituent councils include with rate notices a suitable information brochure about noxious weeds and the work of the Council. - Ensure that wide publicity is given to any Council community activities (see business activity priority number 2).
-Update - Continue and enhance the practice of having constituent councils include with update section 149 and 603 certificates a suitable information brochure about noxious weeds and the work of the Council and advising of the desirability of having a pre-purchase inspection about the noxious weed status of land and information on obtaining a Section 64 certificate. - Investigate financial feasibility of preparing suitable information brochures about identification of noxious weeds, control obligations, and the work of the Council. - Investigate financial feasibility of mailing an information brochure to all rural property occupiers on a regular basis.
+- Write to politicians at every opportunity drawing attention to the importance of weeds and their impact on the community. - Encourage interested groups in the community to lobby politicians about weeds issues and provide background material for their use in doing so. - Invite politicians to Council meetings and to any other Council activities such as field days, community meetings, etc. - Foster an interest in weeds in the local and rural press and news media and generate an interest in weeds by means of press releases in relation to any relevant noxious weed matter, such as scientific advances, research, new control initiatives, council activities, and such like. - Publicise weed matters within the Council's community and ensure that the importance of weeds is emphasised in all Council publications. - Continue and enhance the practice of having constituent councils include with rate notices a suitable information brochure about noxious weeds and the work of the Council. - Continue and enhance the practice of having constituent councils include with Section 149 and 603 certificates a suitable information brochure about noxious weeds and the work of the Council and advising of the desirability of having a pre-purchase inspection about the noxious weed status of land.